 - Charging fees for publicly available documents/forms

 If you aren’t sure whether a person or organization is legitimate, you can look them up in the VA’s Accreditation Search Index.
 The index provides a downloadable list of VSOs, attorneys, and claims agents who follow VA standards in representing veterans.
 Avoid getting “help” from any person or organization that is not on the list.
+You can see companies the VFW has named as predatory claim sharks here.

 “I honestly believe that: